St Thomas' Church Of England Primary School

 Homework is given out every Friday to be completed and returned by the following Thursday

-Log-ons for Times Tables Rock Stars, Numbots and Nessy are on the front of your child's reading record
+Log-ons for Times Tables Rock Stars and Numbots are on the front of your child's reading record

 Healthy snacks - if your child does not have morning toast, they may bring in a healthy snack - no chocolate or biscuits or products containing nuts please.